Bit-Quill/amazon-timestream-tools/integrations/influxdb_connector/influxdb-timestream-connector/README.md

 cargo test --test '*' -- --test-threads=1
 ```

-> **NOTE**: It is important to use the flag `--test-threads=1` in order to avoid throttling errors, as the integration tests will create and delete tables.
+> **NOTE**: It is important to use the flag `--test-threads=1` in order to avoid issues with environment variables, as integration tests set and remove environment variables.

 To run a specific integration test, use the following command: